Challenge Response Authentication: What it is and How to Enable it

 Challenge-response authentication is mainly used in the following three areas.

 • To train machine learning programs: Challenge-response authentication trains machine learning and artificial intelligence programs to solve complex programs.
 For instance, they are made to solve human verification puzzles and the outcome is matched with that of a human user.
-The programs learn from the feedback which improves their decision-making over time.
+The programs learn from the feedback, which improves decision-making over time.

 Limitations of challenge-response authentication

 Although commonly used challenge-response authentication methods are useful in authenticating consumers, they have their own limitations.
-One of the most pressing problems is with passwords.
+One of the most pressing problems is with password authentication.
 Often, consumers reuse and recycle their passwords across multiple digital accounts.
 One successful account takeover attack can result in compromising multiple accounts.
 The server cannot ascertain whether the person providing the password is a genuine user or an impostor using stolen consumer details.
 If the impostor provides the correct password, the system will allow access to the system.

 The latest CRAMs such as SCRAM use cryptography to match the hashes such that passwords are not exposed.